aces/Loris-MRI/docs/scripts_md/MRI.md

 It returns a scalar range SQL string appropriate to use as a WHERE condition (`SELECT ...
 WHERE range_to_sql(...)`).

-INPUT: scalar field, scalar range string that follows the same format as in `&in_range()`
+INPUTS: scalar field, scalar range string that follows the same format as in `&in_range()`

 RETURNS: scalar range SQL string